Marianne T Stecher

 Class assignments and grading

-Two critical essays are assigned (there will be a choice of topics).
+A critical essay is assigned (there will be a choice of topics).
 In addition, there are two exams (midterm and Final exam), which consist of objective questions as well as short essay questions.
 The assignments are designed to evaluate students' ability to think and write critically about the literary texts and secondary reading as well as to evaluate their knowledge of the subject matter.

-Grades are based on the following: In-class examinations, which include writing an in-class essay and objective questions (Midterm 20% and Final 30%);critical essays (40%): Class participation 10%.
+Grades are based on the following: In-class examinations, which include writing an in-class essay and objective questions (Midterm 30% and Final 30%);critical essay (30%): Class participation 10%.